Runtime APIs

 getAvailableBundles(options?)

-Fetches a paginated list of downloadable bundles for a channel and returns:
+Fetches a paginated list of downloadable bundles for a channel:

 Promise<{